husthub/coffee/app/views/home/faq.html.md

 What is Peer4Commit?
 --------------------
-With Peer4Commit you can add projects from GitHub and donate Peercoins to the ones that interest you the most.
-Anyone that submits code changes and has them accepted will receive Peercoin tips.
-This helps in providing an incentive for developers to work on important projects that will benefit Peercoin in the future.
+With Peer4Commit you can add projects from GitHub and donate UniversityCoins to the ones that interest you the most.
+Anyone that submits code changes and has them accepted will receive UniversityCoin tips.
+This helps in providing an incentive for developers to work on important projects that will benefit UniversityCoin in the future.
 Peer4commit was adapted by Sigmike from Tip4commit.

 What is a Commit?
 -----------------
 Each time someone adds changes to the source code of a supported project, he receives 1% of the project balance.
 A set of changes is called a "commit".
-Here is an example commit for Peercoin v0.4: https://github.com/ppcoin/ppcoin/commit/5941effd0085dd26ce9b793ec09dcaffae8e5678
+Here is an example commit for UniversityCoin v0.4: https://github.com/ppcoin/ppcoin/commit/5941effd0085dd26ce9b793ec09dcaffae8e5678

 How do I Receive a Tip for my Commit?
 -------------------------------------
 We use the email address included in the commit to identify the author and notify him.
-To receive the tip, the author must follow the link in the email he received and set his Peercoin address.
+To receive the tip, the author must follow the link in the email he received and set his UniversityCoin address.
 If he doesn't do that within 1 month, the tip goes back to the project balance.

 How do I Donate to a Project I Like?
 ------------------------------------
 You can see all supported projects here: http://peer4commit.com/projects.
-To donate to a specific project, open up the page for that project and just send Peercoins to the address that is displayed.
-For an example, check out Peercoin's main project page: http://peer4commit.com/projects/19.
+To donate to a specific project, open up the page for that project and just send UniversityCoins to the address that is displayed.
+For an example, check out UniversityCoin's main project page: http://peer4commit.com/projects/19.
 If the project you want to donate to is not supported yet, go to the supported projects page and just copy/paste its GitHub URL (For example: https://github.com/ppcoin/ppcoin) into the input box above the list.
 Anyone can add a project to Peer4commit, even if you are not the project maintainer.
 99% of your donation will be given as tips.
 1% will be kept to host the website and pay the transaction fees.

 How do I Push my Commits?
 -------------------------